reevald/tfdf-ft-pipeline/README.md

 ## Model Performance with Live Monitoring

-This monitoring different with [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview), in here we use Prometheus and Grafana to extract performance metrics from TFServing that already deployed.
-Since endpoint of TFServing in Cloud Run (with Continuous Model Deployment) relative static then we don't need to often redeploy Prometheus service.
-Hence we can manually deploy Prometheus service in Cloud Run with Gcloud CLI or locally.
+This monitoring is different from [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview).
+Here, we use Prometheus and Grafana to extract performance metrics from TFServing that has already been deployed.
+Since the endpoint of TFServing in Cloud Run (with Continuous Model Deployment) is relatively static, we don't need to frequently redeploy the Prometheus service.
+Hence, we can manually deploy the Prometheus service in Cloud Run using the Gcloud CLI or locally.

 - Build and push container into Artifact Registry
   ```bash